TimSchneider42/python-natnet-client/README.md

 We then use the `streaming_client` instance as a context manager, which is equivalent to calling `streaming_client.connect()` (and `streaming_client.shutdown()` afterwards).
 After the client has been connected, we request the model definitions from the server, which causes it to send a data description packet.
-Note that data frames do not have to be explicitly requested but are continuously streamed once a connection has been established.
+Note that data frames do not have to be explicitly requested, but are continuously streamed once a connection has been established.

 Apart from requesting model definitions, the `NatNetClient` class allows sending arbitrary commands to the NatNet server